-Salta to Buenos Aires, Argentina: 4 Ways to Get There
+Salta to Buenos Aires: 4 Ways to Get There

 If you’re planning a journey from Salta to Buenos Aires, you’ve got several options to choose from, and each comes with its own perks and challenges.
 I travelled through Argentina last year and took quite an epic (in both good ways and bad) bus journey from Salta to Buenos Aires.
-My goodness, that was a LONG journey, but read on to find out how I survived it and what I’d recommend for your trip!
+My goodness, that was a LONG journey, but read on to find out how I survived it and what I’d recommend for your trip (including how to find the cheapest flights and best deals for this route if you can’t face the bus ride – and I totally wouldn’t blame you!).

 Salta is one of Argentina’s most underrated gems and absolutely deserves a spot in your Argentina itinerary.
 Salta has a population of around 650,000 people, and sits in the northwest of Argentina serving as the perfect gateway to some of Argentina’s most dramatic landscapes.
 From stunning Spanish architecture to it’s proximity to the otherworldly Quebrada de Humahuaca and wine regions of Cafayate, from Salta you’ll see a completely different side of Argentina compared to the bustling capital or southern Patagonia.